mpdcampbell/sharry-chunk-combiner/README.md

-#sharry-chunk-combiner
+# sharry-chunk-combiner
 Sharry doesn't have a "Download all" at present.
-This bash script recombines the locally stored database chunks back into complete files.
+This bash script recombines the locally stored database chunks back into complete files to avoid manually downloading.